NielsPann/evil-hangman/README.md

 # evil-hangman
 Evil hangman for android.
-Guess the word while the app tries to avoid your the words you think of!
+Guess the word while the app tries to avoid the words you think of!

 features
 --------